Selling A House in Malaysia: 5 Things That You Need To Pay For!

 3) Renovation and repair fees

-The main reason anyone would spend money on sprucing up their property before selling is so they can ask a higher price for it.
+The main reason anyone would spend money on sprucing up their property before selling is so they can ask for a higher price for it.

 Spending a bit extra to make your house/unit presentable (and to fix any damages!) will help bring up its value, and also get it sold faster.